-Many companies that hold multiple franchises are struggling due to inflation, dwindling customer numbers, and rising costs — and Popeyes Chicken is the latest of them.
+Many companies with multiple franchises are struggling to get ahead financially due to inflation, dwindling customer numbers, and rising costs — and Popeyes Chicken is the latest of them.

 While the overarching Popeyes company is still intact, RRG Inc. — a franchisee that runs 17 Popeyes stores — filed for bankruptcy in Georgia in February 2024.